MarisaKirisame/DefComBlog/Calculator.md

 ## More Refactoring

 The code for Plus and Mult has way, way too much similarity.
 We can refactor them into an ApplyBinOp class, which has two children, left and right, alongside a BinOp, an abstract class, with the function `abstract int eval(int left, int right)`.
 The code for Plus and Mult is now merged, with the only difference being they use different BinOp.
+While this doesnt seems to save too much code,

 ## Conclusion